marcusgia2505/classEx_doc/docs/Elements.rst

 	You can specify options with different values.

 update
-	If you switch on the update, the element will check every two second if new participants arrived (only necessary when you switched on "for each participant").
+	If you switch on the update, the element will check every two seconds if new participants have arrived (only necessary when you switched on "for each participant").

 Contract table
 ~~~~~~~~~~~~~~

-With this element, all contracts that were concluded by participants as well as a chart and the average are displayed on the lecturer's screen.
-In the contract table, you have several tabs where you can switch between.
+With this element, all contracts that were concluded by participants, as well as a chart and the average, are displayed on the lecturer's screen.
+In the contract table, you have several tabs that you can switch between.
 You can see them in the figures below.

 The first tab lists the contracts for each round separately.
 If set, you can also display seller costs and buyer values along with the contract.